 - Fighting Fraud: Congresswoman Slaughter is dedicated to ensuring seniors are protected from exploitation and scams.
 It is unconscionable that fraudsters take advantage of older Americans for personal gain.
 Congresswoman Slaughter will continue working with communities and members of Congress to raise awareness and end these crimes.

 - Oppose Cuts to Social Security: In contrast to countless examples of Republican demands to slash Social Security funding, Congresswoman Slaughter has supported legislation to strengthen Social Security.
-She supports the No Loopholes in Social Security Act, which would lift the $113,700 cap on income subject to Social Security taxes.
-Currently, while the vast majority of Americans – 94 percent – must make payroll tax contributions on all of their wages, millionaires and billionaires only do so on the first $113,700 of their earnings.
-Additionally, the legislation would ensure Social Security benefits could be paid in full for the next 75 years by requiring all income above $250,000 to be taxed at the 6.2 percent rate.
+She currently supports the Social Security Expansion Act, which would lift the $127,000 cap on income subject to Social Security taxes up to $250,000.
+Currently, while the vast majority of Americans – 94 percent – must make payroll tax contributions on all of their wages, millionaires and billionaires only do so on the first $127,200 of their earnings.

 - Affordable Care Act (ACA): Congresswoman Slaughter is proud to have a played a major role in the passage of the ACA in 2010.
 Since then, she has opposed efforts to repeal, undermine, or defund the law while working to improve it.
 The ACA is dramatically improving the quality of health care services for seniors, reducing prescription drug costs, and improving access to preventative services.
 Importantly, the ACA also closed the so-called "donut hole," the gap in coverage under Medicare Part D that has forced seniors to cover some drug costs out of pocket.
 Since the ACA was enacted, 9.4 million seniors and people with disabilities have saved over $15 billion on prescription drugs, an average of $1,598 per beneficiary.
 In 2014 alone, nearly 5.1 million seniors and people with disabilities saved $4.8 billion, or an average of $941 per beneficiary.